Efficient Non-parametric Bayesian Hawkes Processes: Experiments

-\paragraph{Experimental details} For Gibbs-Hawkes and EM-Hawkes, we must select parameters of the GP kernel (\cref{eq:cos_kernel,eq:cos_lambda,eq:cos_basis}).
-Having many basis functions leads to a high fitting accuracy, but low speed.
-We found that using 32 basis functions provides a suitable balance.
-For kernel parameters $a,b$ of \cref{eq:cos_lambda}, we choose $a,b = 0.002$.
+\paragraph{Experimental Details.} For Gibbs-Hawkes and EM-Hawkes, we must select parameters of the GP kernel (\cref{eq:cos_kernel,eq:cos_lambda,eq:cos_basis}).
+An arbitrary choice of them can lead to poor performance, and to this end, we apply the standard cross validation based on the log-likelihood.
+We choose the number of basis functions in $[8,16,32,64,128]$ and $a=b$ from $[0.2,0.02,\cdots,2\times10^{-8}]$.
+We found that having many basis functions leads to a high fitting accuracy, but low speed.
+So, we use 32 basis functions which provides a suitable balance.
+In terms of kernel parameters $a,b$ of Equation~\eqref{eq:cos_lambda}, we observed that large values return smooth triggering kernels which have a large distance to the ground truth, while small values result in non-smooth predictions which however have small log-likelihoods.
+As a result, the values $a,b = 0.002$ were chosen.
 5000 iterations are run to fit each group and first 1000 are ignored (i.e. \emph{burned-in}).